Q & A

 1. When did you know you wanted to be a writer?

 I always thought about writing fiction while growing up, but never put fingers to keyboard until my late thirties.
 I was stationed in Alaska at the time, on a 1-year remote tour for the Air Force, and had just finished reading an absolutely horrible horror novel (which would seem like a good thing, but it wasn’t), and I thought, “Sheesh, if this guy can write a novel & get published, I surely can, too!”
 So, that night, I began the draft of what would become my first novel, titled, The Coming.
 When I finished it a year or so later, I was sure an agent or publisher would scoop it up right away … but boy, was I wrong!
 When those first rejections started coming in (including one that was dated the day prior to when I’d stuck it in the mail … that was extra-special!), I was shocked.
 How could anyone not like this?
 It’s a great story!
 Well, it wasn’t.
 It was too long (700+ manuscript pages for a first novel), and it stunk.
 I was, however, able to pique the interest of one agent (Anne Collette of the Helen Rees Literary Agency), and for a couple of years (in her “off time”) she tried to help me take the story where it needed to go.
 After about 100 or so rejections, I finally decided to self-publish through Smashwords.
 I also decided to enter the novel in the 2011 Amazon Breakthrough Novel Award (ABNA), and much to my surprise, it actually made it to the Quarter Finals round before getting cut.
 In 2012, I entered my second novel, titled The Mengele Effect (which I’d written 2003-2005), and it got cut in the first round.
 Same results in 2013.
-In 2014, however, The Mengele Effect won the Sci-Fi/Fantasy/Horror category, was re-titled The Gemini Effect, released as a Kindle First selection in March 2015, and to date (July 2019) over 230,500 copies of the book have gone out the door worldwide.
+In 2014, however, The Mengele Effect won the Sci-Fi/Fantasy/Horror category, was re-titled The Gemini Effect, released as a Kindle First selection in March 2015, and to date (December 2019) ~240,000 copies of the book have gone out the door worldwide.
 My journey has certainly not been typical, but it has been long.
 If there’s a lesson in there, I would say perseverance is important, as is the ability to take a step back and realize when something you’ve written needs work … possibly a great deal of work!

 2. Who did you read growing up?
 What type of books did you enjoy?